 Miele C3 Pure Power Review Verdict

-The Miele Complete C3 Pure Power is another strong vacuum cleaner from Miele.
+We think the Miele Complete C3 Pure Power is another strong vacuum cleaner from Miele.
 It’s ergonomic and easy to use, plus it generates excellent suction power.
 It’s also great for cleaning almost any type of flooring.

 However, the lack of a motorised floorhead or attachment is the main drawback for us.
 The cleaner is good for low-pile carpets and hard floors, but it’s not as effective on thicker carpets.
 It can also be difficult to push when on the highest suction setting.